 St. Lucia is known as one of the honeymoon capitals of the world, and even from the air it's easy to see why: Unlike the relatively low-lying profile offered by many Caribbean islands, St. Lucia seems to reach up toward the sky, its shores guarded by two conical extinct volcanic vents known as Petit Peton and Gros Peton.

-The second thing you notice is what's covering the island's dark interior: not houses or sugar plantations, but vast stretches of seemingly untouched jungle -- 19,000 acres in all.
+The second thing you notice is what's covering the island's dark interior: not houses or sugar plantations, but vast stretches of the seemingly untouched jungle -- 19,000 acres in all.
 St. Lucia's unspoiled beauty includes stretches of sandy beaches, simmering volcanoes, and plunging waterfalls.
 Driving along the island's west coast, for example, will lead to a series of beautiful bays and coves, each as seemingly deserted as the last.

 Like the scenery, St. Lucia's luxury resorts are nothing short of spectacular, luring knowledgeable and discriminating guests from all over the world.
 Like neighboring Martinique and Dominica, St. Lucia is a throwback to the old Caribbean, where movie stars and royalty come to toss off their Gucci loafers and relax in relative obscurity for a few days.